How Long Does a Car Battery Last?

 A car battery is not a significant investment, and it can cost $50 to $100, depending on the size and quality.
 But you do need to check it from time to time.

-You can’t just install it and forget about it; if you do, you’ll be sorry.
+You can’t just install it and forget about it; you’ll be sorry if you do.
 A car battery has electrolyte fluid in a sealed case with lead plates and sulfuric acid inside.

-The plates are immersed in electrolytes for current to flow between them when the car is running and there’s a load on the battery.
+The plates are immersed in electrolytes so that current flows between them when the car is running and the battery is loaded.

 That’s what provides power to start the engine, runs the electrical accessories, and recharges itself while you drive.